Updated: September 18, 2023

 When clearing snow, do not use boiling water to melt the ice.
 When the temperatures are in the extreme, the hot water will freeze faster than warm water.
 You could end up increasing the amount of snow around the outdoor unit.
 You may use warm water as long as it is not cold outside.

-Professional Furnace Vent Installation and Maintenance
+Professional Furnace Vent Installation and Maintenance in Hanover

 You need to schedule a routine checkup of your furnace to ensure its drainage system is working.
 Your heating system generates condensation that should be drained away to prevent faults within the system.
 Our technicians will clean components and check for any anomalies that may promote moisture buildup.